stride3d/stride-docs/en/manual/animation/index.md

 ## Animation samples

-For an example of how animations work in Xenko, load the **Sample: animation** sample project.
+For an example of how animations work in Stride, load the **Sample: animation** sample project.

 ![Animations](media/animations-index1.png)